-In the context of this definition, the types of activities carried out in forest-covered areas of forest land in Ukraine, according to information published annually by the State Statistics Service of Ukraine (Form 3-lg):
+In the context of this definition, the types of activities carried out in forest-covered areas of forest land in Ukraine, according to information published annually by the State Statistics Service of Ukraine:

-- controlled cuttings in accordance with forestry management plans (see Chapter 11.4.2.); - forests protection from pests and diseases (with biological and chemical products, elimination of breeding site of pests and diseases with the help of implementation of special events); - conducting fire prevention measures.
+• controlled cuttings in accordance with forestry management plans (see Chapter 11.4.2.);

+• forests protection from pests and diseases (with biological and chemical products, elimination of breeding site of pests and diseases with the help of implementation of special events);

+conducting fire prevention measures.

-Management prescriptions for forest management are provided in the Forest Code of Ukraine [13], Rules of Forest Regeneration [17], Rules of Final Harvest [21], Rules of Final Harvest in Mountain Forests of Carpathians [45].
+Management prescriptions for forest management are provided in the Forest Code of Ukraine [3], Rules of Forest Regeneration [16], Rules of Final Harvest [20], Rules of Final Harvest in Mountain Forests of Carpathians [21].